learn-academy-2020-delta/week-4-assessment-ryanizumi16/interview-questions.md

 1. What is an instance variable in Ruby?
 How is it different from other variables?

-  Your answer:
+  Your answer:it begins with a @ and its scope is confined to whatever object it it refering to

-  Researched answer:
+  Researched answer: instance variables do not need decleration and it is dynamically appended to an object when it is first refrenced

 2. What is a block in Ruby?

-  Your answer:
+  Your answer:it is a way of grouping statements

-  Researched answer:
+  Researched answer:it can only appear in the source adjacent to the method call

 3. Ruby has an implicit return.
 What does that mean?

-  Your answer:
+  Your answer:it returns the last executed instruction

   Researched answer: